 You can hop on this trail at Confluence Park, which is where Cherry Creek and the South Platte River combine.
 In its entirety, this bike path stretches for more than 40 miles, running into Franktown.

 Locals love to ride along this path, which passes through the Cherry Creek Shopping District.
 The district includes the Cherry Creek Mall, but there’s also high-end boutiques and galleries in the shopping district.
 Another worthy stop on this trail is the Four Mile House & Historic Park, which was once an old stagecoach stop.
 Today, it’s a quaint, 12-acre park with a museum where you can learn about Denver’s early settlers.

-If you're up for a long ride (or a short drive before your ride), you can follow the Cherry Creek Bike Path all the way to Castlewood Canyon State Park.
-Inside the park, you’ll find remnants of the Castlewood Dam, which burst in 1933 and sent a 15-foot-high wave of water into Denver.
-You can still see the ruins of the dam inside the park.
+If you're up for a long ride, you can follow the Cherry Creek Bike Path all the way to Castlewood Canyon State Park to marvel at remnants of the Castlewood Dam, which sent a 15-foot-high wave of water into Denver when it burst in 1933.

-You can take your bike on a couple of different loops in this park, which is next to the Denver Zoo.
+You can take your bike on a couple of different loops in City Park, which is next to the Denver Zoo.
 The mini Ferril Lake loop is just shy of a mile and loops around the park’s central lake.
 The Mile High Loop encompasses more of the park and is 3.1 miles long.
-It’s called the Mile High Loop because it’s perched at exact 5,280 feet.
+It’s called the Mile High Loop because it’s perched at exactly 5,280 feet.
 Conveniently, there’s a B-Cycle rental station near the Denver Zoo or, for fun, you can rent tandem and big-wheeled bikes from Wheel Fun Rentals, which has an outpost in the park.